kktse/kktse.github.io/_posts/2020-01-30-static-suspension-geometry-analysis-acura-rsx.markdown

 In this installment, we focused our efforts strictly on the suspension geometry but have not yet discussed another important topic: kinematics.
-In our next installment, we will discuss in more detail what happens when the suspension begins to move in heave and steer.
+In our next installment, we will discuss in more detail what happens when the suspension begins to move in bump and steer.

 {:refdef: style="text-align: center;"}
 ![owt](/assets/images/2020-01-30/rsx-front-owt.gif)